ruralroots/softflowd/README.md

 ## Description
 Softflowd is a software implementation of Cisco's *NetFlow™* traffic accounting protocol.
 It collects and tracks traffic flows by listening on promiscuous interfaces.
 It is designed for minimal CPU load on busy networks.

-Softflowd semi-statefully tracks traffic flows recorded by listening on network interface(s) or by reading pcap packet capture files.
+Softflowd semi-statefully tracks traffic flows recorded by listening on network interface(s).
 These flows may be exported via *NetFlow™* to a collecting host or summarized within Softflowd itself.

 Softflowd can also read, analyze, and export pcap packet capture files.